 Each semester, students will have one opportunity per class to be re-enrolled after an Administrative Withdrawal.
-Students must officially request reinstatement by contacting the Registrar at 910.221.2224, or emailing gcd@gcd.edu and clearly stating their desire to be reinstated.
+Students must officially request reinstatement by contacting the Registrar at 910.221.2224 or emailing Registrar@Manna.edu and clearly stating their desire to be reinstated.
 The Registrar will process the request per the direction of the Academic Office.